-With Sova’s drone and bow abilities, he’s able to recon areas of the map where the opponents may be contesting and conveying this information to his team.
+Sova’s and Skye’s abilities allow for them to recon areas of the map where the opponents may be contesting and convey this information to their team.
 Breach and KAY/O on the other hand use their abilities to flush out and disrupt opponents in hard-to-reach locations from relative safety.

 While Initiators are in a category of their own, they could easily perform the defensive playstyle of a Sentinel and Controller, or take a more proactive role like a Duelist.

 The importance of agent select

 Before a match starts, players will have an opportunity to select the agent they wish to play, referred to in-game as agent select.
 Assembling a well-balanced line-up of agents can go a long way to improving the chances of winning a match.

 Sage was the most picked agent in the VALORANT closed beta with the agent likely to be an essential pick in competition.

-In the current meta of VALORANT having both Sentinels, Sage and Cypher, is considered essential to a team.
+In the current meta of VALORANT having two Sentinels, Sage and Cypher, is considered essential to a team.
 Sage is particularly important due to her ultimate ability which allows the resurrection of teammates that have been killed, in addition to the ability to heal, while Cypher’s tripwires and spy camera can provide valuable insight into an opponent's movements essentially creating areas of control at low risk.

 A balanced team will typically feature two Sentinels, one Controller, one Initiator, and one Duelist.
 Whilst it may seem counterproductive that a balanced team only features one Duelist, the diverse set of abilities that feature in the other roles outweighs the advantage an additional Duelist may add to a team’s overall potential.